 Bond Market Review & Outlook

-1All returns sourced from Barclays Indices except: currency returns (Bloomberg), World Government Bond (Citigroup), Emerging Market Bond (JPMorganChase), and S&P 500 (FactSet and Ned Davis Research).
+1All returns sourced from Barclays Indices except: World Government Bond (Citigroup), Emerging Market Bond (JPMorganChase), and S&P 500 (FactSet).

 Past performance is no guarantee of future results.

-Indexes are unmanaged and do not incur fees.
-It is not possible to invest directly in an index.
+All indexes are unmanaged, do not incur fees, and you cannot invest directly in an index.

 Barclays Euro Corporate Index tracks the ﬁxed-rate, investment-grade euro-denominated corporate bond market.
 Inclusion is based on the currency of the issue, not the domicile of the issuer.
 The index includes publicly issued securities from industrial, utility, and ﬁnancial companies that meet speciﬁed maturity, liquidity and quality requirements.

-Barclays Sterling Aggregate Corporate Index is a broad-based benchmark that measures the investment grade, fixed-rate, taxable, corporate sterling-denominated bond market.
+Barclays Sterling Aggregate Corporate Index is a broad-based benchmark that measures the investment grade, ﬁ xed-rate, taxable, corporate sterling-denominated bond market.
 Inclusion is based on the currency of the issue, not the domicile of the issuer.
-The Index includes publicly issued securities from industrial, utility, and financial companies that meet specified maturity, liquidity and quality requirements.
+The Index includes publically issued securities from industrial, utility, and ﬁnancial companies that meet speciﬁed maturity, liquidity and quality requirements.

 JPMorgan Corporate Emerging Markets Bond Index (CEMBI) is a market capitalization weighted index consisting of US-dollar-denominated emerging market corporate bonds.